prml615/prml/README.md

 2.nir_rgb_segmentation_arc_2.py :: which corresponds to "LATE-FUSED CONVOLUTION MODEL" in the mentioned reference above

-3.The third architecute in the paper will soon be implemented
+3.The third architecute has been implemented but not yet tested | the model compiles perfectly | run time errors are possible.